eltsai/eltsai.github.io/_pages/about.md

 🌱I'm Elisa Tsai.
 I am a final year Ph.D. candidate in Computer Science and Engineering at the University of Michigan.
 I am fortunate to be advised by Professor [Atul Prakash](https://web.eecs.umich.edu/~aprakash/).

-My research focuses on building pragmatic, GenAI-powered systems for web security.
+My research focuses on building pragmatic machine learning systems for security.
 I also design algorithms for data efficiency and inference efficiency for vision and large language models.

-Outside of work, I occasionally record music ([Soundcloud](https://soundcloud.com/dumblelisa), [网易云](https://music.163.com/#/artist?id=12158117)), and once every few years, I [draw stuff](https://etsai.site/tags/comics/).
-There's also an archive of my [Chinese blogs](https://etsai.site/).
+Outside of work, I occasionally record music ([Soundcloud](https://soundcloud.com/dumblelisa), [网易云](https://music.163.com/#/artist?id=12158117)), and from time to time, I [draw stuff](https://mp.weixin.qq.com/s/McXhW2YoCneXAPumCUx5qg).
+There's also an archive of my [Chinese blogs](https://etsai.site/) (deprecated).

 My Chinese given name is 文韬 (wén tāo), which comes from the Chinese idiom 文韬武略 (wén tāo wǔ lüè), meaning good at writing and good at fighting 😁